-The CYS Division Youth Sports and Fitness Program utilize a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed;
+CYS Division YSF Programs utilize a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed;

-- The System is comprised of Four Service Areas to meet the core requirements: - Team Sports - o Individual Sports - $\circ$ Fitness and Health - o Outreach - Team Sports are offered for all children ages five and above in the following sports: - o Baseball/T-Ball - o Soccer - o Basketball - A minimum of two additional teams sports offered at any time of the year (volley ball, dodge ball, cheerleading, tackle football, etc., based on community needs and interests). - Individual Sports are offered in at least three locally selected sports.
+- The System is comprised of Four Service Areas to meet the core requirements: - o Team Sports - Individual Sports - o Fitness and Health - Outreach - Team Sports are offered for all children ages five and above in the following sports: - o Baseball/T-Ball - Soccer - Basketball - A minimum of two additional teams sports offered at any time of the year (volley ball, dodge ball, cheerleading, tackle football, etc., based on community needs and interests). - Individual Sports are offered in at least three locally selected sports.
 A minimum of one Fitness and Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc. - Fitness and Health programs focus on nutrition education/counseling and health promotion.
 These programs are implemented throughout the CYS Division system. - Nutrition, Counseling or Health activities/event At least one other locally determined option i.e. aerobics, swimming laps, weight lifting, biking, fitness trails, challenge courses, walking, jogging, hiking, etc.